khaosans/ddd-llm-claims/docs/visualization_guide.md

 ### For Learning

 - **Start with the big picture**: Understand the architecture before diving into details
-- **Follow a claim's journey**: Use sequence diagrams to trace a complete flow
+- **Trace processing workflows**: Use sequence diagrams to analyze complete processing flows
 - **Use interactive tools**: See the system in action to develop intuition
 - **Compare views**: Look at the same information in different visualizations

 ### For Understanding

 - **Read the narrative**: Don't just look at diagrams—read the explanations
-- **Ask questions**: What story is this diagram telling?
+- **Analyze scenarios**: What does this diagram illustrate?
 What would happen if...?
 - **Trace connections**: Follow arrows and relationships to understand dependencies
 - **Identify patterns**: Notice recurring structures and understand why they exist